arunsadhasivam/AIRepositories/Projects/PG_VECTOR/pg_vector.md

 ```

--- Grant schema public permissions
+-- Grant schema public with all permissions
 GRANT ALL ON SCHEMA public TO admin;

--- Grant all table permissions
+-- Grant admin permission to all tables in public schema
 GRANT ALL ON ALL TABLES IN SCHEMA public TO admin;

--- Grant permissions on future tables as well
+-- Grant admin permissions as default for all tables on public schema
 ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON TABLES TO admin;
 ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON SEQUENCES TO admin;
 ```